DarthJahus/PopCashCampaignUpdater/readme.md

 - If you want to set UTM parameters, do so in `append_utm`.
 If not, set it to `false`.

 - `PopCashClipboard.py` will read from clipboard and, if it finds a valid URL, will update the campaign corresponding to the URL's domain name.

+- If "skip_host" is set to `true`, the script won't look at host name, hence allowing you to run it without having to copy a link.
+In this case, the campaign will be updated without setting a new link.